datumforge/datum/pkg/events/soiree/README.md

 }
 ```

-Listeners with higher priority are notified first when an event occurs.
+Listeners with higher priority are notified first when an event occurs - *NOTE* while the listeners may be _notified_ first, there's no guarantees beyond the notification, meaning, if the Listener which receives the high priority event has a long-running action, and the lower priority listener has a quick action, which one finishes first depends on the action(s) themselves.
+If you need _blocking_ logic (not ideal), use synchronous event handlers.

-### Generating Unique IDs with `WithIDGenerator`
+### Generating Unique IDs

 Implement custom ID generation for listener tracking: